 Dr. Ranil Wickramasinghe obtained his Bachelors and Masters Degrees in Chemical Engineering from the University of Melbourne, Australia.
 He obtained his PhD, also in Chemical Engineering, from the University of Minnesota.
 After obtaining his PhD, Professor Wickramasinghe worked in the biotechnology industry for Sepracor Inc. and later Hemasure Inc., in Marlborough, MA as well as Biogen IDEC in Boston, MA.
 He joined the Department of Chemical and Biological Engineering at Colorado State University in 1998.
-He joined the Department of Chemical Engineering at the University of Arkansas in...Read more
+He joined the Department of Chemical Engineering at the...Read more

 |AIChE Member Credits||0.5|

 |AIChE Undergraduate Student Members||Free|